-The garage tends to be a place full of hazardous materials and odds and ends that can be thrown away.
+The garage tends to be a place full of clutter, hazardous materials, and odds and ends that can be thrown away.
 Never transport hazardous materials like fertilizers and antifreeze.
 Dispose of open bottles of liquids.
 Pack power tools in their original box and padding.
 If you no longer have the original box, pack all power tools in bubble wrap.

 Large, miscellaneous items like bicycles and grills make problems for homeowners because they don't fit into boxes and take up a lot of room in the moving truck.
 Disassemble these items, then place the pieces in boxes or use stretch wrap to wrap the pieces together.
 Make a video as you're disassembling items to make reassembly easier.

 Remove all patio furniture cushions and place them in boxes.
 Use stretch wrap to secure long-handled brooms to each other, then place a bag over the ends of the brooms to prevent debris from falling onto other items during the move.

 Most garage items are designed to withstand temperature variations, because many garages are unheated and uninsulated.
 Any storage is alright for garage items.
 When placing items into storage, cover them with blankets to prevent them from spreading dirt or lawn debris.

 Drain all oil from engines that require oil.
 Wrap anything with blades or sharp edges with old towels or rags.
 Check all bags of dry items, like potting soil, for holes or leaks.
 Bags with holes should either be thrown away or must be placed in a sturdy trash bag for transportation.

 Check with your mover about transporting any motorized vehicles like mopeds and motorcycles.
 These items are often transported separately and will incur an extra charge.